kw7oe/kw7oe.github.io/content/posts/writing-a-simple-redis-protocol-parser-with-elixir.md

 ["GET", "key"]
 ```

-But, what would the raw reply looks like if we were to send to the server as a client?
-Let's apply
+But, what would the raw command looks like if we were to send to the server as a client encoded it as RESP?

-what we know about RESP.
-We know that, we need to encode the above to represent 2 data type, Array
+Let's apply what we know about RESP.
+We know that we need to:

+- Encode the above to represent 2 data type, `Array`
-and Bulk String, hence it will contain multiple parts.
+and `Bulk String`.
+Hence, it will contain multiple parts.

 This is what we need to send to the server to represent a `GET` command: